 Coach Holiday Myths – Let’s Get Busting!

-No 1 of Coach Holiday Myths – Only for Really Old People!
+1. Coach Holidays Are Only for Really Old People!

 This is one of the most pervasive coach holiday myths.
 People often tell me that they aren’t old enough yet to take a coach holiday!

-Coach holidays attract a wide variety of ages, although generally travellers are from their 40’s upwards.
-It is that not common to see children on coach holidays, some coach holiday companies don’t allow children infact.
-However, multigenerational coach holidays look like they will become more common.
+Coach holidays attract a wide variety of ages, although generally, travellers are from their 40s upwards.
+It is not common to see children on coach holidays, some coach holiday companies don’t allow children in fact.
+However, multigenerational coach holidays look like they will become more common in the future.

 There are coach holiday options for younger people too with plenty of options aimed at travellers aged 18-30.